rsanche4/The-Construct-Engine/README.md

 - also go through the rendering logic and really make sure every component is ok and not weird or doing something that isn't needed

+- I guess the only question i have is how much do I want the user to mod.
+Personally I think the engine should just implement a first person right of the bat.
+Built in.
+Because these are the kind of experience that it can give you.
+You can do a walking sim basically also but it should be kept with a shooter in mind.
+So implement a bunch of things with that in mind.
+Maybe even build directly a game with it.
+And the engine is a mod on top of that.
+The point is this is the kind of games you can make with it etc.

 - Try to do this by end of summer if possible

+- When implementing it, also do some sort of parallel rendering so it draws things even faster